WhiskeyYankee/EDAmigo/README.md

 # Contents of EDAmigo

-EDAmigo contains a comprehensive vignette, two datasets, and the following functions:
+EDAmigo contains a comprehensive vignette, two datasets, and the functions listed below.
+All dates/times should be properly defined as 'Date', 'POSIXct', or 'POSIXlt' class prior to using EDAmigo functions.

 **handleSpecial()** Finds and removes special characters from a dataframe.
 The function defaults to user interaction.

 **detectTypes()** Takes a dataframe and coerces columns to the appropriate class.
-All dates/times should be properly defined as 'Date', 'POSIXct', or 'POSIXlt' class.

 **handleMissing()** Fills or removes missing values.
-All dates/times should be properly defined as 'Date', 'POSIXct', or 'POSIXlt' class.
-Function defaults to user interaction.

 **autoClean()** Automatically calls the three functions listed above to clean a dataframe of mixed data types and classes.